jairao9817/crm-with-ai/README.md

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor
+3. Run the following scripts in order:
+   - Copy and run the contents of `database/schema.sql` (core tables)
-3. Copy and run the contents of `scripts/setup-ai-features.sql`
+   - Copy and run the contents of `scripts/setup-ai-features.sql` (AI features)
-4. This will create all necessary tables and security policies
+   - Copy and run the contents of `scripts/setup-user-settings.sql` (user settings)

 ### 4. Start Development Server